Stuycs-K/final-project-5-yu-kellen/WORKLOG.md

 ### 6/6/2024

 Most geometry generation issues worked out.
 Started vector field representation, vector fields not appearing to be correct, need to be verified.

+### 6/7/2024

+Fixed issues that arose with generating hollow boxes and spheres.
+Started working on rendering field vectors, can't quite find the problem.

+### 6/8/2024

+Fixed field vector issue, was taking the laplacian of the voltage instead of the gradient, a silly mistake.
+Finished rendering field vectors.
+Added a few more ggeometries (disc, ellipsoid, washer) and added a key (color to number scale thingy) Worked on prototype.